WTM3/Obverservational-Mathematics/BLF/Implementation/iMessageBot/README.md

 5. Type a message and tap Send

 The bot will:
-- Process the message through the AMF formula
+- Process the message through the JavaScript AMF implementation
 - Apply quantum jumps for questions
 - Maintain the 0.1 buffer throughout
 - Return a processed response